abidurr/alarm-vue/README.md

 # Alarm web app

 Alarm web app.
-Built with Vue JS
+Built with Vue in TypeScript.
+Includes state management.

+Yarn v1.22.22
-Yarn with Node v24.20.0
+Node v24.20.0

 This template should help get you started developing with Vue 3 in Vite.